 Any adverse event deemed related to the implanted High-Purity Type-I Collagen biomaterial, including mesh reaction, infection, seroma, rejection, or need for mesh removal, assessed within the 2-month postoperative period.

-Number of participants with MRI-detected intra-abdominal adhesions or obstruction
+Number of participants with dense intra-abdominal adhesions detected by postoperative magnetic resonance imaging.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.